-Commercial construction can range from buildings such as banks, shopping malls, corporations, doctor's offices and much more.
-No matter the type of commercial business, this construction depends upon finishing on time by meeting firm deadlines.
+Commercial construction includes buildings such as banks, shopping malls, corporations, doctor's offices and much more.
+No matter the type of business, this type of construction is highly dependent on meeting firm deadlines to finish on time.

 Here's how to hit that deadline every time:

-Yes, construction project managers are real, and they are a great way to ensure your commercial construction deadlines are met.
+Yes, construction project managers exist, and they are a great way to ensure your commercial construction deadlines are met.

-These managers should be knowledgeable in planning, coordinating and communicating with everyone involved in the construction build process.
+These managers are knowledgeable in planning, coordinating, and communicating with everyone involved in the construction build process.
 Your manager should have a strong sense of the building industry along with clear communication skills.

-With the right project manager, your construction will be completed on time and with the least amount of hassle.
+With the right construction project manager, your project will be completed on time and with the least amount of hassle.

-One of the most common things clients and contractors disagree upon to effect deadlines are the costs and budgets associated with a commercial construction project.
+One of the most common things clients and contractors disagree upon that affects deadlines are the costs and budgets associated with a commercial construction project.

-Keeping everyone organized and in tune with each other's motives is critical is ensuring the project is completed on time, on budget, and while satisfying everyone's needs.
+Keeping everyone organized and in tune with each other's motives is critical is ensuring the project is completed on time and on budget while satisfying everyone's goals.

 Everyone involved with the project should know when certain building activities are occurring and the timeline for completion.

-Drawings, blueprints and 3D renderings and walkthroughs begin this process and will become clearer as everyone articulates what they want out of the project.
-Getting down to the final details of things like the flooring material, roofing and plumbing system should be hashed out beforehand.
+Drawings, 3D renderings, and walkthroughs begin this process and make the project clearer as everyone articulates what they want out of the project.
+Getting down to the final details, like the flooring material, roofing, and plumbing system, should be hashed out before building begins.

-There are so many different people involved in commercial construction that tasks can easily get mixed among people and not end up getting done — pushing back your timeline tremendously.
+So many different people are involved in commercial construction that tasks can easily get lost, pushing back your timeline significantly.

-If we have a plan, know clients expectations, define goals, communicate often, and agree upon budgets early on, we will have the best chances of finishing commercial construction projects on time and to the best of our abilities.
+If you have a plan, understand expectations, define goals, communicate often, and agree upon budgets early on, you will have the best chances of finishing commercial construction projects on time and on budget.